 Health Records - A completed Student Health Data Form must be submitted.
-U.S. and other international students are required to purchase medical insurance provided through the University.
+U.S. and other international students are required to purchase

-- Financial Aid Application All accepted applicants are expected to make adequate financial arrangements.
-Applicants wishing to apply for financial aid through the University must submit a Financial Aid Application.
+- medical insurance provided through the University. - Scholarships & Grants Application All accepted applicants are expected to make adequate financial arrangements.
+Applicants wishing to apply for scholarships and grants through the University must submit a Scholarships and Grants Application.
 Specific opportunities for financial assistance through the University are listed in the Financial Information section of this Catalogue. - Room/Tuition Deposit A \$100 room/tuition deposit must be submitted by all students prior to enrolment.
-Details can be found in the Student Handbook at: www.kingswood.edu/ campus-life/student-handbook and Financial Information section of this Catalogue for details.
-To be eligible for entrance scholarships, the deposit must be received by May 1, 2020.
-Further information regarding entrance scholarships is online https://www.kingswood.edu/enrolment/financial -aid/scholarships/.
+Details can be found in the Student Handbook and the Financial Information section of this Catalogue.
+To be eligible for entrance scholarships, the deposit must be received by May 1, 2021.
+Further information regarding entrance scholarships is online at: www.kingswood.edu/ admissions/financial-aid/scholarships.